WeihengXia0123/Event_Camera_3D_Stereo_Project/README.md

 The project implements the following functions: <br/>

-- In the [CameraBuffer](src/CameraBuffer.py) class, the event procedures are being simulated.
+- In the [CameraBuffer](src/CameraBuffer.py) class, the event procedures are being simulated. <br/>
+This class includes two methods, one is to prepare data, it puts the collected data into memory.
+The other is to find the corresponding event.
+Both of these two methods have implementations corresponding to two different data structures, one is ordinary Array, the other is a dictionary, also called the hashmap.

+- In the [Util](src/Util.py) class, loading method and matching costs functions are been implemented. <br/>
+The loading method is mainly used to adapt to different formats of data.
+Three common linear and nonlinear methods are provided in the cost calculation method.

 ## Usage
 See template.py